-- Inter-city Buses: Inter-city buses are mostly used for relatively long distance, inter-city travel. - Mini-buses or Coasters: Mini-buses or coasters are used for inter-district travel as well as intra-city traffic.
-The inter-city/district buses primarily service Kyela, Tunduma, while the intra-city coasters service Mbalizi, Uyole and Mwanjelwa. - Daladalas: Daladalas are minivans that are used mostly for intra-city travel.
-The routes for daladalas are allocated by Tanzania's transportation regulator- Surface and Marine Transport Regulatory Authority (SUMATRA). - Taxis: Taxis are prevalent in Tanzania in all major cities.
-These are usually used for short trips.
+- Inter-city Buses: Inter-city buses are mostly used for relatively long distance, inter-city travel. - Mini-buses: Mini-buses or coasters are used for interdistrict travel as well as intra-city traffic.
+The intercity/district buses primarily service Malawi and Kyela. - Daladalas and Taxis: Daladalas are minivans that are used mostly for intra-city travel.
+The routes for daladalas are allocated by Tanzania's transportation regulator-Surface and Marine Transport Regulatory Authority (SUMATRA).